lewismoten/emoji/docs/package-usage.md

 override is omitted.
 Each base pack also includes `labels` for broad picker labels and `subgroups` for labels Unicode and CLDR do not translate directly.

+Locale-manifest entries also identify whether the locale is right-to-left and provide both English and native display labels so interfaces can present a language picker without hard-coding language names.

 The Emoji Explorer uses representative country flags to make languages easier to scan.
 These flags are visual identifiers only; a base language such as `es` or `ar` is not limited to one country or region.